atomicfruitcake/Seletest/README.md

 Seletest can also update JIRA tickets based on Test results and update slack, completely automated.
 The Seletest framework is designed to allow testers to begin scripting automated tests quickly without having to set up test reporting alongside selenium.
 Seletest supports dockerised testing (if docker is installed), network traffic capture with BrowserMobProxy, and mobile web testing with Selendroid.
-Example tests can be found in src.tests
+Example tests can be found in src.tests Seletest comes with a slackbot to update a slack channel with your test results

 # How do I use it?
 ## Initial Setup